15 and a half Consort Road

 The false chimney will contain the audio visual equipment and an lcd screen that slides down in front of the flame – thus keeping the ‘focal point’ of the room the same whilst also hiding the disused hole of an unengaged TV.

 The bathroom glass window is electrically dimmable glass to allow privacy.
 There will be a ceiling mounted digital projector and roll down screen at the eastern end of the house.

 The floor is power floated concrete and contains all the heating pipes, the plan is to link these pipes to similar ones in the roof membrane to capture the solar gain and transfer it into the floor slab.
 Underfloor heating with a large residual thermal mass is great in large rooms and essential with opening roofs – thus allowing occasional complete air changes without throwing away all the heat.

-This is the most universal of spaces in the house
+This is the most universal of the spaces in the house.